hsur05/python_interactive_story/README.md

 # Python Interactive Story Game

 ## Description
-A horror short story in which you can interact and make choice in game.
+A horror short story in which you can interact and make choices in-game.

 ## Features
 - Feature 1